airqo-platform/AirQo-api/src/analytics/api/routers/README.md

 Reference for the AirQo Analytics data endpoints: request formats, response structures and usage examples.

-This document covers the four data endpoints below.
-The service exposes further routes — scheduled exports, grid reports, report templates and other dashboard aggregations — which are not documented here yet; consult the generated OpenAPI schema at `/docs` for those.
+This document covers the data and report endpoints below.
+The service exposes further routes — scheduled exports, report templates and other dashboard aggregations — which are not documented here yet; consult the generated OpenAPI schema at `/docs` for those.